-He won't bite them, but he is very curious about who is entering our domain.
-He will sniff around them and hold them where they stand until they have been given the stamp of approval from us.
+He won't bite them, but he is curious about who enters our domain.
+So, he will sniff around them and hold them where they stand until they have been given the stamp of approval from us.

 However, Rufus is probably the exception rather than the rule of a typical Shih Tzu.

-On the other hand, our boy Max has never met a stranger but on occasion will let out a couple of lazy barks when someone enters the house.
+On the other hand, our boy Max has never met a stranger but occasionally lets out a couple of lazy barks when someone enters the house.

-He only requires a pat on the head or a simple acknowledgement, then he'll turn away and play with his toys or even take a nap.
+He only requires a pat on the head or a simple acknowledgment, and then he'll turn away and play with his toys or even take a nap.

-Getting inside the mind of your dog is a lot easier than you think.
+Getting inside your dog's mind is a lot easier than you think.